Reaksoft/docs-2.4.4/sources/how-to/update-certificate.md

-[TOC]
+#Update Certificate

-# Full procedures for manually updating certificates of a live Gluu CE instance.
+## Procedure for manually updating certificates of a live Gluu CE instance.

 This page describes how to manually update SSL/TLS certificates used by different components of Gluu CE instance.
 Ubuntu-based container's environment will be used for all command examples, if not stated otherwise explicitly.
 Commands may differ slightly for other distro families.